dantasfiles/dantasfiles.github.io/_princeton/frs.md

 - *The Early History of Rome (Books I-V)* by Livy
 - *Liberty: Incorporating Four Essays on Liberty* by Isaiah Berlin
 - *Political Writings* by Benjamin Constant
-- *The Penguin Book of Historic Speeches* by Brian MacArthur

 **Representation in Documentary Filmmaking** `FRS 138 (fa26)`
 - *A Guide to (Short) Documentary Filmmaking* by Jamie Meltze